-UCLA Center for Jewish Studies, directed by Professor Todd Presner, is one of the most distinguished centers for research and education in Jewish studies in the world, dedicated to advancing scholarship in Jewish culture and history; educating the next generation about the role of Judaism in world civilization; and serving as an exceptional public resource for Jewish life and learning.
+UCLA Center for Jewish Studies, directed by Professor Todd Presner, is dedicated to advancing scholarship in Jewish culture and history; educating the next generation about the role of Judaism in world civilization; and serving as an exceptional public resource for Jewish life and learning.

-Nearly 70 undergraduate and graduate courses are offered in Jewish studies each year, enrolling more than 2,000 students.
-The Center sponsors more than 50 lectures, conferences and symposia annually.
-In addition, the Center supports civic engagement programs that open up the gates of the academy by addressing wide-ranging policy, community, and social justice issues.
+The Center has 28 affiliated faculty from more than ten disciplines, offering nearly 70 undergraduate and graduate courses in Jewish studies annually, enrolling more than 2,000 students.
+The Center sponsors more than 50 lectures, workshops and conferences each year, as well as supporting civic engagement and service learning programs that address wide-ranging policy, community, and social justice issues.
 In this way, the Center is actively preparing the next generation of leaders and encouraging real-world advances by marshalling the riches of Jewish thought, ethics, intellectual history, and culture.